Shivanikanodia/End-to-End-Fraud_Detection_Model/README.md

 <img width="943" height="265" alt="Screenshot 2025-10-15 at 21 57 31" src="https://github.com/user-attachments/assets/8dbc205f-aa77-4e4a-87ac-83ffe13c92df" />

 <img width="655" height="456" alt="Screenshot 2025-10-15 at 21 57 47" src="https://github.com/user-attachments/assets/ef9cb7a7-6324-4565-9122-b5ea9d2cc9f7" />

+XGBoost performed notably better than the Logistic Regression model due to its ability to capture non-linear relationships and complex feature interactions that linear models cannot.
+It achieved an increase in precision by 0.04 and a recall of 0.69, indicating a balanced trade-off between identifying true positives and minimizing false positives.

+The model effectively reduced false positives to 6,000 and false negatives to 121, showing that it can accurately detect positive cases while keeping misclassifications low.
+Overall, XGBoost delivered a strong balance between predictive accuracy and generalization, making it well-suited for this classification task..

 ------